 It's no secret that girls, particularly teens, have been accused of being catty.
 Competition is sometimes stiff among girls, especially when the attention of a boy is on the line.
-But human females have nothing on meerkats.
+But human have nothing on meerkats.
 While meerkats maintain cooperative societies, this term is a bit misleading.
 It's true that meerkat females all pitch in to help raise the gang's or mob's young, but the willingness to do so comes from the threatening dominant female.

 That's because meerkat societies are supported by exceptionally strong hierarchies.
 Gangs consisting of anywhere from five to 30 meerkats are ruled by a dominant male and female.
 Everyone beneath this king and queen is something of a commoner, with the dominant meerkats running the show.